PataphysicalSociety/soupault.app/site/faq.md

 Soupault does not have a built-in content model.
 Instead, it allows you to define your own.
 You can make a blog, a wiki, or anything else you want.

-If you want to quickly start a blog with soupault, you can use the [soupault-blog](https://github.com/PataphysicalSociety/soupault-blog) application.
+If you want to quickly start a blog with soupault, you can use the [blog blueprint](https://github.com/PataphysicalSociety/soupault-blueprints-blog).
-It comes with a blog content model and relevant plugins (post reading time, Atom feeds...) ready to use.
+It comes with a blog content model and relevant plugins (post reading time, Atom feeds...)—just remove the demo posts and start writing your own.

 <h3 id="performance">Is soupault fast?</h3>